Antinuclear Antibody (ANA)

 Conditions associated with a positive ANA test

-- SLE—ANA are most commonly seen with SLE.
+- The condition most commonly associated with a positive ANA is SLE.
 About 95% of those with SLE have a positive ANA test result.
-If someone also has symptoms of SLE, such as arthritis, a rash, and skin sensitivity to light, then the person probably has SLE.
+If someone also has symptoms of SLE, such as arthritis, a rash, and skin sensitivity to light, then the person probably has lupus.
 A positive anti-dsDNA and anti-SM (often ordered as part of an ENA panel) help confirm that the condition is SLE.

 Other conditions in which a positive ANA test result may be seen include:

-- Sjögren syndrome—40-70% of those with this condition have a positive ANA test result.
+- Sjögren syndrome—About 80% of people with this condition have a positive ANA test result.
 While this finding supports the diagnosis, a negative result does not rule it out.
-A health practitioner may want to test for two subsets of ANA: Anti-SS-A (Ro) and Anti-SS-B (La).
-About 90% or more of people with Sjögren syndrome have autoantibodies to SSA.
+A healthcare practitioner may want to test for two subsets of ANA: Anti-SS-A (Ro) and Anti-SS-B (La).
+(See ENA Panel)

-- Less commonly, ANA may occur in people with Raynaud syndrome, arthritis, dermatomyositis or polymyositis, mixed connective tissue disease, and other autoimmune conditions.
-For more on these, read the article on Autoimmune Diseases.
+- Less commonly, ANA may occur in people with rheumatoid arthritis, Raynaud syndrome, arthritis, dermatomyositis or polymyositis, mixed connective tissue disease, and other autoimmune conditions.
+For more on these disorders, read the article on Autoimmune Diseases.

-A health practitioner must rely on test results, clinical symptoms, and the person's history for diagnosis.
-Because symptoms may come and go, it may take months or years to show a pattern that might suggest SLE or any of the other autoimmune diseases.
+A healthcare practitioner must rely on test results, clinical symptoms, and the person's history for diagnosis.
+Because symptoms may come and go, it may take months or years to show a pattern that might suggest lupus or any of the other autoimmune diseases.

-A negative ANA result makes SLE an unlikely diagnosis.
+A negative ANA result makes lupus or another autoimmune disease unlikely diagnoses.
 It usually is not necessary to immediately repeat a negative ANA test; however, due to the episodic nature of autoimmune diseases, it may be worthwhile to repeat the ANA test at a future date if symptoms recur.

 Aside from rare cases, further autoantibody (subset) testing is not necessary if a person has a negative ANA result.